-MacSD is a SCSI2 target device which emulates multiple drive types using an SD or MMC card for storage.
+MacSD is a multi-function SCSI2 target device which uses an SD or MMC card for storage.
 The circuit board is embedded within a 3D-printed ABS bracket which mounts in a standard 3.5" bay or sled.
 It is powered through the SCSI connector.

 Ports and Controls:

 - 50-pin SCSI connector - Used for data transfer and power

 - CD audio out - Analog CD audio and MIDI synthesizer output to the logic board or line out jack

 - CD audio in - Analog audio pass-through from a CD-ROM drive

 - MPU-401/TTL 3.3V MIDI output